wcosmas/nssf-weather-app/README.md

 2. Navigate to the project directory: `cd your-app`
 3. Install dependencies: `npm install`

+### Povide Keys

+Please provide the `googleApiKey` and the  `openWeatherMapApiKey` for the Places API and the open weather map API.

 ### Running the App

-To run the app locally, use the following command:
+To run the app locally, use the following command: Incase you the weather data is not loaded, please refresh the app.
+Such issues are common while bundling the app

 ```
 expo start